 The Company's investment portfolio consists primarily of available-for-sale ("AFS") debt securities and equity securities.
 These securities are reported at fair value.
-Changes in the fair values of AFS debt securities are reflected in other comprehensive income ("OCI") after adjustments for related deferred policy acquisition costs, policyholder dividend obligations, loss reserve recognition, reserves, and deferred income taxes.
+Changes in the fair values of AFS debt securities are reflected in other comprehensive income ("OCI") after adjustments for related deferred policy acquisition costs, policyholder dividend obligations, loss reserve recognition, reserves and deferred income taxes.
 Changes in the fair values of equity securities are reflected through net investment gains and (losses) in the Consolidated Statements of Comprehensive Income.
 When determining fair value, the Company utilizes observable market inputs and considers available data from a third-party pricing service, independent brokers and pricing matrices.
 Publicly available prices are used whenever possible.
 In the event that publicly available pricing is not available, the securities are submitted to independent brokers for pricing, or they are valued using a pricing matrix, which maximizes the use of observable inputs that include, but are not limited to, reported trades, benchmark yields, issuer spreads, bids, offers and/or cash flows.
 This process includes quantitative and qualitative analysis and is performed by the Company's investment professionals.

-Recognition and Presentation of Other-Than-Temporary Impairments
+Recognition and Presentation of Credit Losses

-The evaluation of securities for impairment is a quantitative and qualitative process, which is subject to risks and uncertainties and is intended to determine whether declines in fair value of investments should be recognized in current period earnings and whether the securities are other-than-temporarily impaired ("OTTI").
-The risks and uncertainties include changes in general economic conditions, the issuer's financial condition and/or future prospects, the effects of changes in interest rates or credit spreads and the expected recovery period.
+The evaluation of securities for impairment is a quantitative and qualitative process, which is subject to risks and uncertainties.
 The Company has a security monitoring process overseen by investment and accounting professionals to identify securities, using certain quantitative and qualitative characteristics, that could potentially be impaired.
-These identified securities are subjected to an enhanced analysis to determine if the impairments are otherthan-temporary.